-This series is about original historical characters who worked their imaginations to previous challenges and sought out new and innovative way to solve problems and change world.
+This series is about original historical characters who used their imaginations to overcome challenges and sought out new and innovative ways to solve problems and change the world.
 From the Antarctic to Africa, then to space, teenagers will be able to learn how to overcome obstacles and never to lose hope under any circumstances.

 This series includes 8 titles:

 <The True Hero at the South Pole, Ernest Henry Shackleton>

 <The Great Architect Who Built Nature and Dream, Antoni Gaudi>